IBM-Bluemix-Docs/java/microprofile-healthcheck.md

 ```
 {: codeblock}

-An endpoint like this in an application that is deployed in WebSphere Liberty achieves a certain level of readiness behavior without more effort.
+An endpoint for an application that is deployed in WebSphere Liberty achieves a certain level of readiness behavior without extra effort.
 Liberty fails requests to the health endpoint with an appropriate 503 response until the application is running.
-This basic implementation should be extended to include required capabilities.
-For example, consider evaluating `@ApplicationScoped` CDI resources to ensure that dependency injection processing has completed.
-Once the probe has been implemented, it can be enabled by configuring the HTTP probe type as noted in the prior section.
+This basic implementation can be extended to include required capabilities.
+For example, consider evaluating `@ApplicationScoped` CDI resources to ensure that dependency injection processing is complete.
+After the probe is implemented, it can be enabled by configuring the HTTP probe type as noted in the prior section.

 Always remember the role and purpose of fault tolerance: microservices are expected to handle failure and disruption in communications with downstream services.
-Only include checks for capabilities that have no feasible fallback inside a readiness check.
+You must include checks for capabilities that have no feasible fallback inside a readiness check.

 ## Defining a liveness JAX-RS endpoint
 {: #jaxrs-liveness}

-A liveness probe should be deliberate about what it checks, as a failure results in immediate termination of the process.
-A simple liveness endpoint can look something like this:
+A liveness probe is deliberate about what it checks, as a failure results in immediate termination of the process.
+A simple liveness endpoint can look something like the following example:

 ```java
 @Path("liveness")